-Dr. Mary E. Graham joined the Falk College as Professor of Sport Management in 2012.
-She teaches courses in research methods, human resource management and organizational behavior at the undergraduate, MBA and executive levels.
+Dr. Mary E. Graham joined Falk College as Professor of Sport Management in 2012.
+She teaches courses in research methods, managing the sport organization, human resource management and organizational behavior at the undergraduate, MBA and executive levels.
 Previously, Graham held faculty positions at Clarkson University, George Washington University, and Georgia State University.

 Dr. Graham researches human resource management in supply chains, gender-related employment disparities, and workforce diversity.
 She has numerous peer-reviewed publications in journals such as the American Economic Review Papers and Proceedings, Journal of Organizational Behavior, Industrial and Labor Relations Review, International Journal of Operations and Production Management, Organization Science, and Organizational Research Methods.
 She is currently on the Editorial Board of the journal Human Resource Management (Wiley), where she previously server as an Associate Editor.
 Dr. Graham has served as a visiting scholar at National Taiwan University of Science and Technology, National Central University in Taiwan, and at the Federal Reserve Bank of Atlanta.